astronomer/docs/learn/dynamically-generating-dags.md

     retry_delay: !timedelta 'minutes: 5'
 ```

-Tasks can be defined in YAML for any existing and local operator without requiring Python knowledge.
-The example below shows how to use gusty to define a BashOperator task in YAML.
+Tasks can be defined in YAML for any existing and local operator.
+The example below shows how to use `gusty` to define a BashOperator task in YAML.
 The `dependencies` parameter was set to make this task dependent on `task_1` having completed successfully.

 ```yaml
 operator: airflow.operators.bash.BashOperator